 At St. John Paul II Catholic High School, we strive for excellence in all that we do.
 We believe in a holistic approach to education where the subjects are not isolated from each other, but are completely intertwined throughout the curriculum.

-Our teachers and curriculum are fully invested in an educational approach that provides the best opportunities to students in both the liberal arts and stem fields.
+Our teachers and curriculum are fully invested in an educational approach that provides the best opportunities to students in both the liberal arts and STEM (Science, Technology, Engineering and Math) fields.
 Both subject areas are emphasized as important to the development of the high school student in their preparation for college and their future career/vocation.